 The majority of our housing options are available in our IP67 sensors.
 These IP67 rated options operate well in all environments including ones that experience the following conditions: rain, snow, dense fog, or heavy dust.
 You can read more about protected vs non-protected environments in this article.

 Standard Housing (the full horn): The horn on our standard housing focuses the acoustic energy of the sensor and results in a longer and narrower detection zone than that offered by the other housing options.
-The opposite end of this housing is threaded in the 3/4″ national pipe thread straight style for easy installation in your application.
+The threading is 3/4″ national pipe thread straight style for easy installation in your application.

 Noted as -100 when ordering.